 The short answer is Furnace Repair.
 The long answer considers a few additional things.

 A yearly checkup of your furnace may be a less expensive, more long-term option than you think.
 Your furnace may only need an inexpensive professional tune-up.
 Other possible options include products designed to extend the life of your furnace – Yes, these are only a band-aid, and the better long-term solution is to invest in a high-efficiency furnace…but we also understand that money doesn’t grow on trees.
 Our technicians and sales people are trained to find the solution that works for you: your home, your family, your budget – your comfort.
 The best way to find out is to talk to one of our HVAC Pros.
 (We offer free estimates and have financing options available!)

 Are Space Heaters Safe?

 Space heaters account for 1/3 of all of all home heating fires and more than 80 percent of home heating deaths.
 An estimated 6,000 people per year receive treatment for burn injuries from coming into contact with hot surfaces of portable heaters.
 Ouch.

-Make sure unit has emergency tip-over shut-off feature and heating element guards.
+- Make sure the space heater unit has an emergency tip-over shut-off feature and heating element guards.

-Ensure smoke and carbon monoxide detectors are in good working order.
+- Ensure that you have properly installed smoke and carbon monoxide detectors in your house – and that they are in good working order.

 Educating yourself about the dangers of space heaters will go a long way in ensuring the safety of your family and your home.
 Remember, if your furnace’s performance has you questioning whether or not to get a space heater, your best option is to get in touch with one of CW Suter’s qualified HVAC technicians to schedule a check up.